-General occupational therapy books can also be located on the shelves at call number WB 555 although there will be many relevant books that are found at different places in the library.
+General occupational therapy books can also be located on the shelves starting at call number WB555 although there will be many relevant books that are found at different places in the library.

 The call number is the series of letters and numbers on the spine of the book that helps you to find it in the library:

 To comprehensively search for a book in the library use Hunter to search the library's book collection at Books and more.
 Click on Check availability of print copies to see where the book is located in the Library.
-The video below shows you how to find a book using Hunter and how to locate it on the shelf.
+This video shows you how to locate a book in the library using the call number.

 This video shows you how to find and access journal articles using Hunter.

 You will need to use a range of resources for a thorough search for journal articles.
-The main resources are listed in the key databases and e-resources tab.
+See the Searching beyond Hunter (research databases) tab for further information on recommended resources.

 To save results in Hunter you first have to log in.
 At any time in Hunter, you can select 'Sign in' from the top right hand side of the page.
 Enter your you SGUL username and password to login.

 Once you have signed in you can save results to your e-shelf.
 To save articles and book to your e-shelf just click on the pin icon next to the item.

 You can also save searches and return to them when you need to.
 After you have run a search, select the pin at the top of the results page to save your search.
 It will automatically save under the name of your search terms.